momado350/Surfs-Up-/README.md

   * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* You will need to join the station and measurement tables for some of the queries.

 * Use Flask `jsonify` to convert your API data into a valid JSON response object.

 - - -

-## Bonus: Other Recommended Analyses

-* The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.

-### Temperature Analysis I

-* Hawaii is reputed to enjoy mild weather all year.
-Is there a meaningful difference between the temperature in, for example, June and December?

-* You may either use SQLAlchemy or pandas's `read_csv()` to perform this portion.

-* Identify the average temperature in June at all stations across all available years in the dataset.
-Do the same for December temperature.

-* Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-Will you use a paired t-test, or an unpaired t-test?
-Why?

-### Temperature Analysis II
+### Temperature Analysis

-* The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
+* I have Used a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.

-* Use the `calc_temps` function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").
+* Used The `calc_temps` function to calculate the min, avg, and max temperatures for the trip using the matching dates from the previous year.

-* Plot the min, avg, and max temperature from your previous query as a bar chart.
+* Plot the min, avg, and max temperature from  previous query as a bar chart.

   * Use the average temperature as the bar height.